pyKun/fnsites/README.md

 # fnsites

-This is Django based FN sites
+This is Django based FN sites.